Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Observations and data reduction

 Our main dataset includes observations obtained over the first 21 days of the outburst with the following X-ray telescopes: WXT and FXT on board EP and \nustar\ (see Table~\ref{tab:log} for details).
 Photon arrival times recorded by the different instruments were corrected to the Solar System barycenter using the JPL DE430 ephemeris and the source position determined from \emph{MeerKAT} observations: R.\,A. = 17$^\mathrm{h}$11$^\mathrm{m}$59.31$^\mathrm{s}$, Dec. = –33\deg32\arcmin52.5\arcsec\,(J2000.0; \citealt{Cowie2025}).

 Additionally, we present the results of an optical observation performed on 2025 July 21-22 by ULTRACAM, and partial results of a simultaneous X-ray observation by EP/FXT.
-A detailed analysis of this X-ray observation will be presented in a companion paper (Yang et al., in prep.).
+A detailed analysis of this X-ray observation, together with the remaining $\sim30$ observations performed after 2025 July 13, will be presented in a companion paper (Yang et al., in prep.), which focuses on the long-term evolution of \src\ throughout this outburst.